drashkov/greennewdealio/docs/heating/robot-mole.md

 There would be a number or challengest with building such a machine - mapping and navigating the terrain, dealing with very heterogeneous environments, miniturizing drilling technolgies etc. Nevertheless, it seems very doable

+In [Market Opportunity](market.md), we'll explore the financial and emissions savings opportunities for this technology.